Oakhurst (Qld)

 PROFILE FAQ

-No infrastructure changes are anticipated in the area as AreaSearch has identified zero relevant projects.
-Notable initiatives include Central Acres Estate, Mary Harbour Development, Energy Storage Industries' battery manufacturing facility, and Maryborough Manufactured Home Park Development.
+No infrastructure changes in the area will influence performance more than local projects and initiatives.
+AreaSearch has identified zero projects that could impact the area.
+Key projects include Central Acres Estate, Mary Harbour Development, Energy Storage Industries (ESI) Battery Manufacturing Facility, and Maryborough Manufactured Home Park Development.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.